-VCAT is intended to offer a low cost, accessible, efficient alternative to the Magistrates Court and other courts.
-Often the VCAT will deliver its decision on-the-spot or shortly after hearing.
+VCAT is intended to offer a low cost, accessible, efficient alternative to the Magistrates' Court and other courts.
+Often VCAT will deliver its decision on-the-spot or shortly after hearing.
+As noted above, VCAT can assist parties to recover debts that arise in the context of a 'consumer and trader' dispute.